trifacta/floating-elephants/README.md

 cd cloudera/cdh5
 ```

-Build the images for the distribution:
+Pull the built image for the distribuition

 ```
-docker-compose build
+docker pull trifacta/ubuntu-cdh5-base:v3.0.0
 ```

 Create a Docker network: